 Together with a tibia fracture, other surrounding muscles, nerves or ligaments usually get injured as well.
 This complicates things and increases your recovery time.
 At first, our main concern is bone healing, but during the weeks and months it will take to recover, there are numerous things that needs our attention as well.
 It is important to start with physiotherapy as soon as possible to prevent longstanding problems of compensation, muscle weakness and poor healing.
 Initially, you must attend physiotherapy treatment twice a week.
 After this, your treatment sessions are spread out to once a week or once in two weeks.

 It is important that you get a follow-up x-ray about 12 weeks after your initial injury to monitor bone healing.
 Your orthopaedic surgeon or physiotherapist can refer you for x-rays.
 If your bone structure heals well and you complete your physiotherapy treatment protocol, you should be able to recover completely and return to your sport.
-This follow-up examination may bring new information to light, like delayed healing or abnormal bone attachment.
-Your practitioner will adapt your program accordingly.

 Other forms of treatment